open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 ## Demo

-Deploys a load generator, agent and gateway as well as Jaeger, Zipkin and Prometheus back-ends.
+Deploys a load generator, agent and gateway as well as Jaeger, Zipkin and Prometheus backends.
 More information can be found on the demo [README.md][].

 ```sh
 git clone git@github.com:open-telemetry/opentelemetry-collector-contrib.git --depth 1; \